Due to strict immigration regulations and complex application process, we would like to redirect you to our

 The job interview process

 The job interview process for all three staff was different.
-For Ian it was an informal lunch with the company CEO at that time and he was introduced to the company through a friend who worked there at the time as a photographer.
+For Ian, it was an informal lunch with the company CEO at that time and he was introduced to the company through a friend who worked there at the time as a photographer.
 Alex conducted her job interview for her role entirely in English and Sarah completed hers in both English and Japanese.
 Sarah’s application process also involved her submitting a sample project proposal in both languages.

 Like anywhere else in the world, each company will have different recruitment processes and these will also depend on what role you are interviewing for.
 For many Japanese companies, there are specific dress protocols for interviews, as well as commonly-asked questions.

-The average work day at Tokyo Creative
+The average workday at Tokyo Creative

 Japanese companies are notorious worldwide for their long and demanding hours.
 But that’s not the case at Tokyo Creative.
-Alex, Sarah and Ian all have regular office hours with an hour for lunch break.
+Alex, Sarah, and Ian all have regular office hours with an hour for lunch break.
 Sometimes overtime is required, but it’s not a regular part of their work life and that time is always compensated with time off at a later date.

 Advice if you want to work in Japan as a foreigner

-Finally, we asked Ian, Alex and Sarah to share some advice for those who want to work in Japan.
+Finally, we asked Ian, Alex, and Sarah to share some advice for those who want to work in Japan.

 Ian:

-“I think people’s image of Japan can often differ to the actual reality of living here, so I would highly recommend visiting on vacation first and using the opportunity to speak to people who already live here.”
+“I think people’s image of Japan can often differ from the actual reality of living here, so I would highly recommend visiting on vacation first and using the opportunity to speak to people who already live here.”

 Alex: